v-dem/queasy-config/README.md

 ### Usage

-Let's imagine we have this `config.php`:
+Let's imagine we have following `config.php`:

 ```php
 <?php